jimniels/blog/posts/2024-04-28-cars-motorcycles-websites-seams.md

 So I bought it, a 1978 Honda Trail CT90 in mustard yellow.

 Yup, that is not a typo: 1978.
-42 years old — older than me!
+44 years old (at the time of publishing) — older than me!
 And, all things considered, it was in fantastic shape.
 To be frank, if I’m in that good of shape when I reach that age, I’ll be happy.

 But being in good shape was a relative term for its age.
 It came brimming with its own idiosyncratic problems, the first of which became apparent the day I bought it.
 After buying it and driving it home it failed to start back up, so I went to the internet to troubleshoot the issue.